 Ramah has historical and moral significance for us today.
 What happened in Ramah has happened on a much larger scale in the U.S.A.
-During the invasion of Babylon, The King of Judah held Jeremiah in prison.
-He was taken to Ramah, freed and then killed by those who escaped to Egypt.
-Before he died, he had this vision: “A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more” (Jer.31: 15).
-The same voice was heard in Bethlehem when Herod killed all the male children under the age of two (Mt.2: 18).
+During the invasion of Babylon, the King of Judah held Jeremiah in prison.
+He was taken to Ramah, freed, and then killed by those who escaped to Egypt.
+Before he died, he had this vision: “A voice is heard in Ramah, weeping and great mourning, Rachel weeping for her children and refusing to be comforted, because they are no more” (Jeremiah 31:15).
+The same voice was heard in Bethlehem when Herod killed all the male children under the age of two (Matthew 2:18).
 For some time now, the same voice has been heard in our land, while women were allowed to abort their children who could be paying for their retirement.

 Rachel also had a symbolic meaning.
 She was Jacob’s first love.
 Before her marriage could be consummated, her lover had to serve her father for fourteen years and sleep first with her sister Leah.
 Then Leah had all the sons to build a nation.
 When Joseph finally arrived, she turned him into a prince.
 His half-brothers rejected him and sold him into slavery.
 Down the corridor of history, Rachel’s offspring Saul (Benjamin) became the first king and Ephraim (Joseph) the first and last nation of Israel.
 By the time of Jeremiah, Rachel’s seed had vanished and by the time of Christ, Leah’s son Judah was facing a similar fate.
 But what Herod did was minor to what Rome would do to the Jewish state and people.
 Rachel was a living example of what happens to a people that leaves no supporting and surviving heirs.